 After all, there is a reason why the Old Testament word referring to teenagers – na’ar/narah* – closely relate to “shaken off.”
 Shaking a teen off to gradually make her own decisions is the appropriate thing to do.

 *According to scholar Samuel Martin, in “Thy Rod and Thy Staff They Comfort Me: Christians and the Spanking Controversy”.
-The word is used twice in the Bible for younger children (Moses and Samuel), but in those cases the children were shaken off much earlier.
+The word is used twice in the Bible for younger children (Moses and Samuel), but it used there at the same spot the children were shaken off.